FuZhiyu/HeteroPCA.jl/README.md

 To reproduce this figure, run the script `simulations/replicateYanChenFan2024.jl`.

+See the folder `simulations` for more replications.

 ## References

 - Zhang, A. R., Cai, T. T., & Wu, Y. (2021).
 Heteroskedastic PCA: Algorithm, Optimality, and Applications (No. arXiv:1810.08316). arXiv. https://doi.org/10.48550/arXiv.1810.08316
+- Yuchen Zhou.
+Yuxin Chen.
+"Deflated HeteroPCA: Overcoming the curse of ill-conditioning in heteroskedastic PCA."
+Ann.
+Statist.
+53 (1) 91 - 116, February 2025. https://doi.org/10.1214/24-AOS2456